-San Antonio College was established as University Junior College in September 1925, under the auspices of the University of Texas.
-The following year control of the college was transferred to the San Antonio Independent School District and the name was changed to San Antonio Junior College.
+San Antonio College, one of the oldest community colleges in Texas, was established as University Junior College in September 1925, under the auspices of the University of Texas.
+The following year control of the College was transferred to the San Antonio Independent School District and the name was changed to San Antonio Junior College.

 With passage of state legislation authorizing the creation of junior college districts, administrators embarked on an active campaign to create the San Antonio Union Junior College District.
 Approved in 1945, the District assumed control of the San Antonio Junior College and St. Philip's Junior College, originally a private Episcopal Institution, in 1946.
 Two years later, "Junior" was dropped from the names of the colleges, and attention focused on finding a permanent facility.